Bill Clinton: Campaign finance controversies

 In February 1997 it was discovered upon documents being released by the Clinton Administration that 938 people had stayed at the White House and that 821 of them had made donations to the Democratic Party and got the opportunity to stay in the Lincoln bedroom as a result of the donations.
 Some donors included Steven Spielberg, Tom Hanks, Jane Fonda, and Judy Collins.
 Top donors also got golf games and morning jogs with Clinton as a result of the contributions.
 Janet Reno was called on to investigate the matter by Trent Lott, but she refused.

 In 1996, it was found that several Chinese foreigners made contributions to Clinton's reelection campaign and the Democratic National Committee with the backing of the People's Republic of China.
 Some of them also attempted to donate to Clinton's defense fund.
 This violated United States law forbidding non-American citizens from making campaign contributions.
 Clinton and Al Gore also allegedly met with the foreign donors.
-A Republican investigation led by Fred Thompson found that Clinton was targeted by the Chinese government.
+(Note: Attributed to multiple sources:) A Republican investigation led by Fred Thompson found that Clinton was targeted by the Chinese government.
 However, Democratic senators Joe Lieberman and John Glenn said that the evidence showed that China only targeted congressional elections and not presidential elections.

 Military and foreign affairs

 Somalia

 Col. Paul Fletcher, USAF and Clinton speak before boarding Air Force One, November 4, 1999.

-American troops had first entered Somalia during the Bush administration in response to a humanitarian crisis and civil war.
+American troops had first entered Somalia during the George H. W. Bush administration in response to a humanitarian crisis and civil war.
 Though initially involved to assist humanitarian efforts, the Clinton administration shifted the objectives set out in the mission and began pursuing a policy of attempting to neutralize Somali warlords.
 In 1993, during the Battle of Mogadishu, two U.S. helicopters were shot down by rocket-propelled grenade attacks to their tail rotors, trapping soldiers behind enemy lines.
 This resulted in an urban battle that killed 18 American soldiers, wounded 73 others, and resulted in one being taken prisoner.
 Television news programs depicted the supporters of warlord Mohammed Aidid desecrating the corpses of troops.
 The backlash resulting from the incident prompted a drop in support for American intervention in the country and coincided with a more cautious use of troops throughout the rest of the Clinton administration.
 Following a subsequent national security policy review, U.S. forces were withdrawn from Somalia and later conflicts were approached with fewer soldiers on the ground.